algosup/2023-2024-project-3-virtual-processor-team-3/documents/img/functional_specifications/functional_specifications.md

 The interpreter will throw the following error:
 ```
-Error at line 10: instruction "add" expects 3 operands, received less or more than 3
+Error at line 10: instruction "add" expects 3 operands, received other than 3
 ```
 It will work the same if the instruction has too few operands.